 The university system is not your friend.
 If you’re lucky, you have good advisors, but even good advisors cannot undo the systematic assault on tenure track employment, which gets worse with every passing year.
 And sorry to say, it’s far more likely you have bad advisors, who, even in 2017, still neglect their professionalization duties, still refuse to know or admit the devastating realities of the academic job market, and still leave their graduate students to fend for themselves.

-So, now in 2017 and beyond, I continue to edit, coach, write, and speak on the calamitous conditions of tenure track hiring, in order to help Ph.D.s make the best choices they can: to know what the academic job market is really about, know how to prepare for it, and know when to leave.
+So, now in 2017 and beyond, I continue to edit, coach, write, and speak on the apocalyptic conditions of tenure track hiring, in order to help Ph.D.s make the best choices they can: to know what the academic job market is really about, know how to prepare for it, and know when to leave.

 Good luck, and thanks for visiting The Professor Is In.